-Home organizing can seem like an overwhelming task to launch into in the dark, cold months of January but if you follow these easy steps, you can make a big difference in your home for a minimal amount of effort, just in time for spring and getting outdoors.
+Home organizing can seem like an overwhelming task to launch into in the dark, cold months of winter but if you follow these easy steps, you can make a big difference in your home for a minimal amount of effort, just in time for spring and getting outdoors.

 Step 1: Home organizing starts with decluttering the below items from your space.

 This list is based on my own experience of decluttering in my household of five people, one dog and a cat.

 - All those cosmetic samples in the bathroom – take them to a shelter for donation.